xenserver/xenserver-samples/go/README.md

 -  `sr_test`: Performs various base SR tests, including creating a dummy SR.

 -  `vm_create_and_destroy_test`: Create and destroy a VM on the default SR with a network and DVD drive.
-Repeat using asyncrhonous calls.
+Repeat using asynchronous calls.

 -  `vm_power_cycle_test`: Takes a VM through the various lifecycle states.
 Requires a shutdown VM with tools installed.

 -  `vm_snapshot_test`: Create, revert and destroy VM snapshot.
-Repeat using asyncrhonous calls.
+Repeat using asynchronous calls.

 ## Dependencies